What is leather and where does it come from?

 The cow has had a life...

-and so there are things about cowhides that we have to accept.
+and there are things about cowhides that we have to accept.

-In the course of the cow’s life, it has probably experienced some wounds – from, for example, barbed wire, warts or horn impacts.
+In the course of the cow’s life, it has probably experienced some wounds – This could be insect bites, burn marks, scars, horn impacts etc.

 However, in corrected leather these marks have been more or less ground away and covered by dye.

-At the pictures on your left, you can see what marks there can be expected on aniline leather.
-The marks are part of aniline leather and helps to give the exclusive look.
+In the pictures on your left, you can see what marks to be expected on aniline leather.
+These signs of life are part of aniline leather's authentic and exclusive look.